RILAB/rilab.github.io/markdown/rehab.md

 Science and beer on a Friday afternoon seem to make a good combination.
 Nobody presents or defends the papers.
 We assume everyone has read the paper and jump right in to discussion without introduction.
 This allows for a very informal discussion, and with beer involved even the worst papers are much more manageable.
 Sometimes we're done at 5 and sometimes not until 6, depending on the paper and the crowd and interest and amount of beer being consumed.
 Anybody is welcome to [suggest a paper](mailto:rossibarra@ucdavis.edu), but your initials will be stuck up with it for eternity.
 There is no email list; articles are posted below along with the date.
 An RSS feed is also available.

-We meet Fridays at [de Vere's Irish Pub](http://daviswiki.org/de_Vere's_Irish_Pub) at about 4:15 (on rare occasions when the pub is closed we improvise; email or call to find out the location).
+We meet Fridays at [de Veres Irish Pub](http://daviswiki.org/de_Vere's_Irish_Pub) at about 4:15 (on rare occasions when the pub is closed we improvise; email or call to find out the location).

 Below are papers for Oct.
 2013 and onward.
 For 2008-2013 papers see [here](old_rehab.html).